local_library Things to Keep in Mind

 Consider These Examples

-The underlined letters stand for nasal vowels
+The underlined letters indicate nasal vowels.

 1. Ban an → The bench